Tourism & Travel

 Saronic Islands, Greece:

-The Saronic Islands cluster is a favourite holiday spot of the Athenians, as it is located off the coasts of the Attica prefecture and the Peloponnese, just a short boat trip from Piraeus, the main port of Greece near Athens.
-They are popular destinations for both long vacations and weekend breaks.
-The Saronic Islands are attractive not only for their close proximity to Athens, but also for excellent beaches and superb ancient sites.
+The Saronic Islands cluster is a favourite holiday spot of the Athenians, as it is located off the coast of the Attica and the Peloponnese prefecture, just a short boat trip from Piraeus, the main port of Greece near Athens.
+The Saronic Islands are attractive due to their excellent beaches and superb ancient sites.
+The cluster is comprised of Aegina, Hydra, Spetses, Salamina, Agistri, Poros.

 Sporades Islands, Greece: